-This course is taught entirely at a private outdoor range NE of McKinney.
-Students draw and fire at FBI targets, do rapid-fire and timed drills for marksmanship, shoot at multiple targets, shoot from concealment, and reload during timed drills.
+This course is taught entirely at a private outdoor range SE of Princeton.
+Students draw and fire at FBI targets, do rapid-fire and timed drills for marksmanship, shoot at multiple targets, and reload during timed drills.

 Students will also learn flash-picture acquisition.
 The goal is to maximize speed, accuracy, and efficiency.

 Most civilians respond poorly in a crisis situation, because they have not trained enough to have muscle-memory instincts.
 Changes in adrenalin levels and blood pressure will cause fine motor skills to dissipate, leaving only muscle-memory between you and disaster.
 This course is intended to give you the tools and confidance to develop those instincts.